 Candlelight, wonderful wine, sumptuous food, and a cozy ambiance help...but of course dining with the person you love is what really counts.

-Here are a few of my favorite romantic Boston restaurants:
+Here are a few especially romantic Boston restaurants:

 OK, maybe Fenway Park isn't exactly romantic - but if your boyfriend is a baseball fan, he'll love you for taking him on a Fenway Park tour.